alex-nicat/ietf-dprive-phase2-requirements/draft-ietf-dprive-phase2-requirements.md

 10. The specification of secure transport preferences MUST be performed using the DNS and MUST NOT depend on non-DNS protocols.
 11. For secure transports using TLS, TLS 1.3 (or later versions) MUST be supported and downgrades from TLS 1.3 to prior versions MUST not occur.

-## Optional Features
+## Optional Features for Resolvers
-1. QNAME minimisation SHOULD be implemented in all steps of recursion
+1. QNAME minimisation {{?RFC7816}} SHOULD be implemented in all steps of recursion.
-2. DNSSEC validation SHOULD be performed
+2. DNSSEC validation SHOULD be performed.
 3. If an authoritative domain owner or their administrator indicates that (1) multiple secure transport protocols are available, or that (2) a secure transport and insecure transport are available, or that (3) no secure transport is available, then a recursive server SHOULD negotiate selection of an available transport protocol.

 # Security Considerations